skx/evalfilter/README.md

   * Sorts the given array.
   * Add `true` as the second argument to ignore case.
 * `split("string", "value");`
-  * Splits a string into an array, by the given substring..
+  * Splits a string into an array, by the given substring.
 * `sprintf("Format string ..", arg1, arg2 .. argN);`
   * Format the given values, using the specified golang format string.
 * `string( )`